-On the last track, we discussed the three main reasons to train clinical supervisees in the use of supervision.
+In the last section, we discussed the three main reasons to train clinical supervisees in the use of supervision.
 These are training is empowering, the formation of a clear working alliance, and creating a facilitative relationship.
-In addition, we have discussed the special skills, knowledges, and attitudes a supervisee should acquire when entering a supervisee-supervisor relationship.
-These include awareness of moment-to-moment interactions, and the ability to present work economically.
+In addition, we have discussed the special skills, knowledge, and attitudes a supervisee should acquire when entering a supervisee-supervisor relationship.
+These include awareness of moment-to-moment interactions and the ability to present work economically.

-On this track, we will discuss the contracting process, and the five main benefits provided by contracting.
-These are, both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality, guards against the abuse of power, and contracts minimize covert agendas.
+In this section, we will discuss the contracting process and the five main benefits provided by contracting.
+These are both parties become actively involved in the supervision process, a contract provides a clear perception of goals, the supervisor and supervisee create a clear picture of what their work looks like together, contracting creates mutuality, guards against the abuse of power, and contracts minimize covert agendas.
 As I read through the five benefits of contracting, you might evaluate your thoughts on using either a verbal or written contract with your clinical supervisee.
 You also might evaluate whether you agree with the benefits stated regarding the use of a clinical supervisee contract.

 5 Benefits to Creating a Supervising Contract

 As you are well aware, as the clinical supervisee grows, their needs in the supervisor-supervisee relationship change.

 ♦ Benefit #1 - Both Parties are Actively Involved